open https://dash.jump.sh in your browser

-Coding agents need stable, predictable URLs to verify their work.
+Coding agents need stable URLs to verify their work.

-jump.sh gives every project and branch a permanent URL that agents can screenshot, test, and verify — without port conflicts or manual setup.
+jump.sh gives every project a permanent https:// URL that agents can

 Working on multiple branches? jump.sh auto-discovers .worktrees/ directories